riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 of Open Phil is going to come off.
 Tried to communicate this to donors (to 29:00).

-29:20: Male board member: Major econ downturn?
+29:20: Male board member: Major economic downturn?
 What would happen?
 Singularity starts (joke)?

 29:52: Elie: We haven't done major assessment.
 But major backers have sufficient assets.
 30:07: If we caused the catastrophe -- the equivalent of MetaFilter but